 Homeroom starts at 7:38 a.m.
 Homeroom period is essential for the Pledge of Allegiance, attendance, announcements, and other housekeeping matters.
 You should use this time to prepare yourself for the school day by checking your schedule, making sure you have the necessary materials, like pens, pencils, and related books and reviewing some of the class work from the previous day.

-Incoming sixth grade students and students newly admitted to CVMS are issued a hall locker and a combination lock.
+Students are issued a hall locker and a combination lock.
 This is to protect your possessions from theft.
 Under no circumstances should you give another student your combination, or share your locker with others.
 These items are on “loan” to you for your use.
-While the lock is something that is yours for your entire time here at CVMS, your locker changes each year.
+Each year you will be assigned a new locker and with it a new lock.
+You are not permitted to bring a lock from home.
 You may decorate the inside of your locker, but only with removable stickers that leave no damage.
 Permanent pen, magic marker, glue or anything else that is not easily removed are not to be used.
 Damage to lockers will result in a fine.
 Should you lose your lock, you must purchase a school issued lock to replace the one that was given to you.
 Students must use their personal lockers and not carry all of their belongings with them throughout the day.

-Students are also not allowed to store their book bags in teachers’ classrooms.
+Students are also not allowed to store their bookbags in teachers’ classrooms.